wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 = Recent Updates =
-* URL shortening now 100% faster, better, smarter -- we moved the shortening function to the Share API for much improved reliability
+* Facebook Like Button, Facebook Send, Google +1
+* Analytics: meet the people who spread your content the most
+* Share Counters for Twitter and Facebook
+* Official support for Google's URL shortener (goo.gl)
 * Switched over to use the Share API (http://shareapi.com)
-* Share Counters for Twitter and Facebook! (beta exclusive)
 * Fix for Arras theme
-* Adds official support for Google's URL shortener (goo.gl)
-* Fixes slow page load issue
+* Fixed slow page load issue
 * Loads of behind the scenes performance improvements
+* Localized in 15+ languages

 = Recently Added Sites =
 * Yahoo!
 Mail